 - Intra-university cross- subsidies where appropriate.

-With the introduction of domestic out of province tuition fee billing as of 2022-23, please refer to the Undergraduate Domestic Tuition Fees Guideline for the eligibility criteria to be considered an Ontario resident for tuition fee billing purposes.
+Please refer to the Undergraduate Domestic Tuition Fees Guideline for the eligibility criteria to be considered an Ontario resident for tuition fee billing purposes.
 The Guideline also contains links regarding the required supporting documentation as part of an appeal application.